-- (1) Driveways shall be designed to follow naturally existing site contours as much as possible and to minimize impacts upon trees and other significant plants and planted areas, rock outcroppings, and drainage patterns. - (2) Grading and modifications to existing site contours should be minimized to the greatest extent possible. - (3) For driveways constructed after the effective date of the Land Use Code (, 2023), acceptable driveways surfaces shall be concrete, asphalt, gravel, recycled or milled asphalt on aggregate base, stamped concrete or asphalt, cobbles, brick pavers, exposed concrete and colored concrete.

-(4) Driveways shall meet the following requirements:
+- (1) Driveways shall be designed to follow naturally existing site contours as much as possible and to minimize impacts upon trees and other significant plants and planted areas, rock outcroppings, and drainage patterns. - (2) Grading and modifications to existing site contours should be minimized to the greatest extent possible. - (3) For driveways approved or constructed after the effective date of the Land Use Code (June 20, 2023), acceptable driveways surfaces shall be concrete, asphalt, gravel, recycled or milled asphalt on aggregate base, stamped concrete or asphalt, cobbles, brick pavers. - (4) Driveways shall meet the following requirements: